Cow Neck Peninsula: List of communities

 An 1873 Beers map, showing the Town of North Hempstead.
 The Cow Neck Peninsula is shown at top.
 Note that this map was made prior to the incorporation of many villages, and as such, certain villages are not shown on this map.

-The following towns are located on the Cow Neck Peninsula – either in part or in whole:
+The following villages and hamlets are located on the Cow Neck Peninsula – either in part or in whole: